 Ah, hors d’oeuvres.
 Just about as hard to spell as they are to make, right?
 Well, we don’t think so.
 At least not when you’re talking about the latter.
 (The spelling…. well, that’s always an issue.)
-Anyway, we came up with this recipe for our demo event at Papa Larry’s Seafood — something easy to put together, yet fancy-looking enough to attract the eye and/or impress guests at a dinner or cocktail party (or sauce demo).
+Anyway, we came up with this recipe for a demo event — something easy to put together, yet fancy-looking enough to attract the eye and/or impress guests at a dinner or cocktail party (or sauce demo).
 Crunch, savory, addictive — these tiny, flavorful mouthfuls provide great showcases for our Mexican-Style Habanero and Caribbean Curry sauces, which really pop here.
 (For a less spicy rendition, use our Fat Cat Surprisingly Mild Guajillo Ghost sauce.)

 Here’s what we did:

 2 lbs. white fish fillet (like pollock, basa, flounder or similar)

 1 package of Louisiana Fish Fry (available in most super markets)

 1 bag blue corn nacho chips (like Tostito’s ® Natural Blue Corn Restaurant Style Tortilla Chips)